You are here

 Dale Woolridge, MD, PhD, FACEP

 Dale P. Woolridge, MD, PhD, FAAEM, FAAP, FACEP, joined the department in 2003.
-He currently serves as director of the Emergency Medicine/Pediatric Emergency Medicine Residency Program and as director of pediatric emergency medicine at the UA.
+He currently serves as director of the Combined Emergency Medicine & Pediatrics Residency Program and as director of pediatric emergency medicine at the UA.
 He also is medical director of the Southern Arizona Children’s Advocacy Center in Tucson.

 Dr. Woolridge received his medical degree and PhD in biochemistry from the University of Arizona.
 He completed a combined pediatrics and emergency medicine residency training at the University of Maryland in Baltimore.
 He has received numerous honors, including fellowships from UA Department of Biochemistry and the American Heart Association, Achievement Rewards for College Scientists (ARCS) Scholar from the Flinn Foundation, and the Maria Mandel Research Award from the UA College of Medicine.